jjbailey/browse/README.md

 - May be US-centric
 - Can be confused by non-printable characters
 - Tabs are converted to spaces
-- Terminal title changes due to go-prompt dependency
+- go-prompt handling changes the terminal title
+- Line lengths internally capped at 4K

 ## 📄 License